eclifford/responsify/README.md

 ## Features

-- Close integration with Adobe Scene7 including custom parameterization per breakpoint
+- Support for parameterized media image services such as Adobe Scene7
+- Support for declarative images per breakpoint if you want to serve your own responsive images
+- Built in customizable breakpoint detection/notification for use in responsive grids such as those found in Bootstrap and Foundation
-- Automatic detection of new responsive images added to DOM w/ MutationObservers perfect for content loaded after page load.
+- Automatic detection and processing of all responsive images added post page load.
+Perfect for SPA's and sites with a lot of dynamic content.
-- Support for IE8/9 (w/Polyfill), FireFox, Chrome, Opera
-- Customizable breakpoints (including events of breakpoint changes)
-- No third party libaries (lean)
+- No third party libraries required
+- Non blocking script

-## Why?
+## Why Responsify?

-## How Responsify works
+Responsify was born out of the need for a **Scene7** based responsive solution for a large enterprise content managed web application.
+We needed something that was **fast**, **non blocking**, **standalone**, **convention over declaration** and capable of **automatically** handling images loaded post page load through **RequireJS**.

+In the end we created a solution that should work not only for **Scene7** but for any **src-N** based responsive image solution.
+The future may be **PictureFill** and **srcset** but the verbose non dynamic markup is a non starter for us.

 ## Quick Start